firepear/petrel/README.md

 not successful; it is a signal to the `server` that the `Handler` function has failed.

-The `uint16` is the response status, and statuses probably deserve a section of their own.
+The `uint16` is the response status, and is covered in more detail in the next section.
+As a brief explanation though, let's look at a couple of hypothetical examples.

+The short version is that if a request went perfectly and is returning the desired data, the status should be set to `200` and the data should be returned as the payload.
+But to indicate a non-normal result (e.g. a search which matched nothing)

 ### Status